SebasAnd/employees-back/README.md

 ### <h2>Hierarchical Query with Versioning:</h2>
 Create a query or algorithm that fully returns the hierarchy of employees, incorporating versioning information through a web service.

-this web service is stores in this repository <em>https://github.com/SebasAnd/empl-front</em> and contains a web app that connect with this back and cand show and edit the databse information.
+this web service is stores in this repository <em>https://github.com/SebasAnd/empl-front</em> and contains a web app that connect with this back and can show and edit the databse information.
 This front was created in angular version 17.

 ### <h2>Update Scenario:</h2>